Exam Room Assistants

 Exam Room Assistants are the right hand to our veterinarians during appointments.
 They bridge the gap between the clients and the doctor once they are in the exam rooms and take in your pet’s history.
 The ERAs keep the doctors moving between appointments by getting vaccinations, prescriptions and exam rooms ready.

 Krystal began working for Rose City in April 2010.
 She is currently our Pharmacy and Exam Room Supervisor.
 She takes patient care very seriously and is always looking for new and better ways to make our patients feel more comfortable while they visit us, and to help educate clients about animal care.
 She has been in the animal field for a total of seven years.
 She is always on the hunt for new recipes to try out at home, and has an affinity for a wide variety of music, bad reality television, and traveling.
-She shares her home with three amazing cats, Buffy, O’Malley, and Penguin, as well as her husband and daughter, Audrey.
+She shares her home with three amazing cats, Buffy, O’Malley, and Penguin, as well as her husband and daughters, Audrey & Amelia.

 Peter graduated from Oregon State University with Bachelor’s Degree in Animal Science and a minor in Chemistry.
 He has a strong desire to work with animals to preserve the human-animal bond.
 Growing up as an only child, animals were his siblings, and he is very interested in the emotional and psychological effect companion animals have on humans.
 Peter previously worked as a Kennel Assistant at Bush Animal Hospital in Eugene, OR, as a Veterinary Technician Assistant at the Oregon State Animal Isolation Laboratory, and has volunteered as a dog handler in the Iditarod Dog Race in Anchorage, AK.
 He is heavily into photography and music, is an Eagle scout, loves traveling, and is slightly obsessed with Duck football and basketball.
 He has a Brittany Spaniel, Violet, and an orange tabby kitten, Leonard.